Death Race 2: Stunts

 Reiné made limited use of computer-generated imagery (CGI) to film driving stunts, influenced by his affinity for 1980s action films.
-Likewise, he eschewed stunt doubles in favor of having the actors stage their own fighting, which stunt coordinator Adam Horton described as "more street style, it's more rough, it's more cage fighting, UFC, like Pride".
+Likewise, he eschewed stunt doubles in favor of having the actors stage their own fighting.
+Stunt coordinator Adam Horton described the fight choreography as "more street style, it's more rough, it's more cage fighting, UFC, like Pride".

 The production was loaned a Shelby Mustang GT500 Super Snake for the police chase sequence.

-For the police chase sequence, the production was loaned a Shelby Mustang GT500 Super Snake that they had to maintain in pristine condition.
+For the police chase sequence, the production was loaned a Shelby Mustang GT500 Super Snake that they had to maintain in mint condition throughout filming.
 Thus, Reiné designed the sequence with Luke not hitting anything on his path, unlike the police.
 Goss told Motor Trend that he asked Reiné and the producers for permission to let him do most of his driving with the Shelby, proving he could do so by performing "a J turn and some 360s".
 In addition to giving Goss basic lessons on driving the Shelby, the stunt drivers disabled its traction control and anti-lock braking systems to facilitate his stunts.
 On shooting the sequence, Goss stated:

 As I brake, I know there's a stunt driver behind me that has to brake.
 He doesn't know exactly when I'm going to do it because I'm trying to find a line.
 The stunt driver is driving a police car, so he's chasing me in the story.
 He needs to get super close but I can't help thinking if I brake too dramatically—bang!
 I don't want to hit anyone, and not all of our drivers that day were stunt drivers.
 Some of them were told "keep your line, don't deviate" so that when I'm trying to find a line through, it wasn't choreographed.
 It was a little intimidating but a lot of fun.

 An AOL Moviefone journalist who served as an extra wrote that Robin Shou was nearly killed on set when a rapidly descending metal gangway narrowly missed his head.
 The extra, Jason Newman, said a miscommunication between Shou and the stunt coordinators on his prison-fight sequence with Hennie Bosman led to the incident.
 Of this near-death experience, Shou stated he "has never been so shaken".
-According to Reiné, Shou told him that it was grueling to shoot the sequence because he and Bosman had to repeat their stunts several times to accommodate Reiné's desire for an excessive amount of camera coverage.
+According to Reiné, Shou told him that it was grueling to shoot the sequence because he and Bosman had to repeat their stunts several times to accommodate Reiné's desire for a copious amount of camera coverage.